Reynatis

 is a 2024 action role-playing game developed by Natsume Atari and FuRyu, and published by FuRyu and NIS America.
 It was released in Japan for PlayStation 4, PlayStation 5, and Nintendo Switch in July 2024 and worldwide, including for Windows, in September 2024.

 Gameplay

 Reynatis revolves around playing in two modes, Suppressed Mode and Liberated Mode.
 In Suppressed Mode, the player character cannot attack, but is able to dodge enemy attacks with the press of a single button.
 In Liberated Mode, the player character has access to offensive magic, but is unable to block.
 The player can access both modes in real-time.

 Plot

 The game takes place in Shibuya, Tokyo, where the use of magic is legally forbidden and wizards face oppression.
 It follows two main characters, the wizard Marin Kirizumi and the governance officer Sari Nishijima.

-Development
+Development and release

+Reynatis was developed in Unity engine.
+Isobe Takumi said he was influenced by trailers of Final Fantasy Versus XIII, a cancelled game that was eventually transformed into Final Fantasy XV.